Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ### Step 2 - Download and install the Docker DEB package

-To download the installation file, browse to `https://docs.docker.com/desktop/` website.
-From the sidebar menu on the left, navigate to `Products`>`Docker desktop`>`Setup`>`Install`>`Linux`>`Ubuntu`.
-From here, reach the “Install Docker Desktop” section and download the DEB package (link reported in step 2, see image).
+Download the Docker Desktop `.deb` package from the official Docker website: browse to `https://docs.docker.com/desktop/` website and, from the sidebar menu on the left, navigate to `Products`>`Docker desktop`>`Setup`>`Install`>`Linux`>`Ubuntu`.
+From here, reach the “Install Docker Desktop” section and download the DEB package (see image).

 ![ezcv logo](https://github.com/Riccardo-Biasissi/Scientific_Computing/blob/main/task01/images/download_deb.png)

-In this way, you will have a `docker-desktop-amd64.deb` file in the `~/Downloads/` directory.
+In this way, you will download the `docker-desktop-amd64.deb` file in `~/Downloads/` directory.
 To proceed with its installation, enter this command in the terminal:
 ```
 sudo apt-get install ./Downloads/docker-desktop-amd64.deb
 ```